AdamYyoung/Mars_Application_Form/README.md

 ### **How to Use the Form**

 1. **Stage 1: Personal Information**
-   - Fill in your full name, date of birth, nationality, email, and phone number.
+   - Fill in your full name, date of birth(use **arrow keys** to move), nationality, email, and phone number.
    - Click **Next** to proceed to the next stage.

 2. **Stage 2: Travel Preferences**